 #2 Best Premium Stereo: Pioneer AVH-W4500NEX

-We awarded the Pioneer AVH-W4500NEX best premium purchase because it has enough bells and whistles to make you look forward to any drive.
-Besides wireless smartphone connections and dual camera outputs, an HD Radio tuner is built-in and buyers can listen to SiriusXM satellite radio if they have a subscription.
+We awarded the Pioneer AVH-W4500NEX best premium purchase because it has the bells and whistles to make you look forward to any drive.
+Besides wireless smartphone connections and dual camera outputs, it has a built-in HD Radio tuner and buyers can listen to SiriusXM satellite radio if they have a subscription.

 In addition to hands-free texting and voice control, the display has 112 different color options to match your vehicle’s factory illumination scheme.
 Drivers that still have a CD collection can rejoice, as Pioneer includes a CD/DVD player in this model.